GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 The induced theory (set of Prolog rules) is below the ```[theory]``` tag.
 In this case, the theory contains three rules.

-Under ```[training set performance]```, a set of results are depicted, including the resulting confusion matrix of applying the induced theory to the training set, the accuract and the training time.
+Under ```[Training set performance]```, a set of results are depicted, including the resulting confusion matrix of applying the induced theory to the training set, the accuract and the training time.

+After this first training example, multiple elements can be changed, namely:
+- Aleph's parameters: these par

 ## Testing